Picture: hawthorn blossom. Click here for more May blossom and tree photos.

 Garden shrubs and escapees

 Other May colour comes from garden tree and shrubs, some of which can also hop the fence into semi-wild places.
 For example the month sees the wonderful laburnum tree in flower, with its great showers of yellow blooms.
 The timing of this is quite variable.
-It was out in the third week of April in 2020, the fourth week in 2014, 2019 and (to a lesser extent) 2017, 2022 and 2025.
-In 2024 some were out as early as mid April, but then a cold second half meant others held off until the last few days of the month.
+In some years it starts in the fourth week of April, in others in the first or second week of May.
+After flowering, it produces a mass of tiny pea pod seeds, many of which fall to the ground, creating a mess on pavements.

 After laburnum has gone over you might see a white version of its flowers hanging from some garden or park trees: this is robinia, an ornamental species which produces bright yellow foliage in the autumn.

 Lilac, which usually starts in mid April, continues to flower until around mid May.
-(In 2018 and 2023 it came out at the start of May and lasted till the third week, while in 2016 it appeared in early May, lasting till the end of the month.
+(In 2023 and 2018 it came out at the start of May and lasted till the third week, while in 2016 it appeared in early May, lasting till the end of the month.
 In 2021 many were not fully out till the third week of May, but all had faded by the month's end).

 In addition you can see the climbing plant wisteria turning buildings a mass of purple right from the start of the month.
-It usually fades in the third week, but in 2018, 2021 and in places 2023 it lasted until the end of the month, having not come out till the second week in 2018.
+It usually fades in the third week, but in 2021, 2018 and in places 2023 it lasted until the end of the month, having not come out till the second week in 2018.

 The last trees to leaf

-Another major laggard when it comes to putting out leaves is ash: in many years they are still only very small in the first week of May, and in colder years (eg 2012, 2014, 2016, 2019 and 2021) they do not start until the second week.
+Another major laggard when it comes to putting out leaves is ash: in many years they are still only very small in the first week of May, and in colder years (eg 2021, 2019, 2016, 2014 and 2012) they do not start until the second week.
 It can often be late May before they are fully grown.
 In recent years the picture has been further complicated by the spreading of ash die-back disease, which causes affected trees to put out little or no foliage.

 Field maple continues to flower into the first week or so of May, and may also still have relatively small leaves at this time, while sycamore flowers can last in places until the end of the month.
 Beech flowers may also still be seen at the start of the month - the male flowers hanging down, and the female ones erect - though they soon fade, the fallen male ones making a thick carpet on the ground some years.